 You will need:

-Sizzix Big Shot and round die (mine is similar to this one) or use the coaster as a template
+Sizzix Big Shot (this is the exact model I have) and round die (mine is similar to this one) or use the coaster as a template

 Clear enamel gloss spray (I am using Rustoleum Clear Enamel Spray because I don’t want my cans to rust when I spill coffee and water on them which is guaranteed to happen with me.)